 Marcum is an active member of Rotary International and was the first woman elected into membership of the local chapter.
 The Tullahoma Business and Professional Women’s Association awarded her “Business Woman of the Year” in 1991.
 She is a member of the Tennessee Women’s Forum, a state and international organization of women executives and entrepreneurs.
 In 2002, Marcum offered herself as a candidate for U.S. Congress for the 4th District of Tennessee.
 She ran an effective, competitive campaign.

 Marcum holds a Bachelor of Science degree from Vanderbilt University’s College of Education - Peabody.
 She taught school for eight years directly after graduation just before returning to her hometown where she began working at Micro Craft.

-She is wife of 43 years to Dan J. Marcum.
+She is wife of more than 40 years to Dan J. Marcum.
 The Marcum’s have two adult children: daughter Wendy Surratt, a retired school teacher in West Tennessee; and son Chad, a music entrepreneur in Nashville.
 The Marcum’s have one granddaughter, Victoria Elisabeth (Tori Beth) Surratt.